stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 `echo-number` uses an [`ok`](/references/language-functions#ok) response to return the value passed to the function.

-In the following steps, we will use this simple contract to deploy and run on the Stacks blockchain.
+In the following steps, you can use this sample contract to deploy and run on the Stacks blockchain.

-## Step 4: Create a Stacks account
+## Step 4: create a Stacks account

 The container you are using comes pre-installed with Stacks CLI.
 Back inside the terminal, run the following command to create a new [Stacks 2.0 account](/understand-stacks/accounts):